-I am Assistant Professor in the Department of Modern Languages and Literatures at the University of Miami since 2017, where I teach Spanish Cultural Topics, Medieval and Early Modern Literature, and Digital Humanities.
-At this moment, I am as well a visiting scholar (chercheuse résidente) at the École Française de Rome (January – July 2020).
+I am Associate Professor in the Department of Modern Languages and Literatures at the University of Miami since 2017, where I teach Spanish Cultural Topics, Medieval and Early Modern Literature, and Digital Humanities.

 In 2012, after completing a BA in Classics and a second BA in Italian Studies, I earned my PhD from the University of Barcelona, and I also completed an MA in digital humanities at the École Nationale des Chartes (Paris).
 Afterwards, I was postdoctoral fellow at the Spanish National Research Council (CSIC) in Barcelona, Visiting Scholar at the Center for Digital Scholarship at Brown University (2013), and Lecturer in Digital Humanities in the Department of Latin American and Iberian Cultures at Columbia University (2014-2016).